fleetdm/fleet/docs/REST API/rest-api.md

 #### Example

-List all configuration profiles for macOS hosts enrolled to Fleet's MDM that are not assigned to any team.
+List all configuration profiles for macOS and Windows hosts enrolled to Fleet's MDM that are not assigned to any team.

-`GET /api/v1/fleet/mdm/apple/profiles`
+`GET /api/v1/fleet/mdm/profiles`

 ##### Default response